Skip to main content

 Outcomes

-• I expose live generation state through WebSocket progress, phase visualization, and LLM call detail instead of opaque loading
+I expose live generation state through WebSocket progress, phase visualization, and LLM call detail rather than opaque loading spinners

 Explore the code